jmi0920/ist261/README.md

 ====  Module 03: Writing Tests for Model Classes ====

     Assignment requires two classes to have JUnit Tests written for them.
-Chose Phone.java and Carrier.java.
+Chose Phone.java and Carrier.java for the manual unit tests.
 These classes also have functions that call on other classes as well, so by choosing those two the tests are testing all five classes that were identified in Module 02.

+    For the created automatic JUnit Tests, the Phone and Plan classes were chosen.